oakes/play-cljs-examples/README.md

 ## play-cljs-examples

 This repository provides public domain examples of games using [play-cljs](https://github.com/oakes/play-cljs).
+Click the links to try them.

 ## Contents